Brown + RISD

 Brown | RISD Dual Degree Program

-Established in 2007, the BRDD is the first of its kind in the country to build on the different but complementary strengths of two world-class institutions.
+Established in 2007, the BRDD is the first in the US to build on the complementary strengths of two world-class institutions.
 RISD provides specialized education in the ﬁne arts, visual media, architecture, design and the liberal arts.
 Brown offers comprehensive concentrations in the physical and biological sciences, social sciences, mathematics and the humanities.

 A partnership between RISD’s Architecture + Design division and Brown's School of Engineering, the Master of Arts in Design Engineering program (MADE) fosters innovation and cross-disciplinary collaboration.
-Working with experts across a wide range of fields, students discover new frameworks for addressing urgent contemporary issues and, through iterative making and testing, develop effective, socially impactful solutions.
+Working with experts across a range of fields, students discover new frameworks for addressing urgent issues.
+Through iterative making and testing, they develop effective, socially impactful solutions.

-MADE students benefit from the complementary strengths of RISD and Brown, whose close academic ties make it easy for students to broaden their knowledge through elective coursework or access to campus resources.
+MADE students benefit from the complementary strengths of RISD and Brown.
+Close academic ties make it easy for students to broaden their knowledge through elective coursework or access to resources.
 Iterating with intention, MADE participants create and refine work according to real-world needs.

 Graduate-level research opportunities

-Given the collaborative spirit between RISD and Brown, graduate students often consider the campus up the hill as an extension of RISD’s own.
-Students with a RISD ID card are granted full privileges at Brown’s extensive research libraries, which include “the Rock” (the huge, main Rockefeller Library), the historic John Hay Library and the Orwig Music Library, among others.
+Given RISD’s connections with Brown, graduate students often consider the campus up the hill as an extension of RISD’s own.
+Students with a RISD ID card have full access to Brown’s research libraries.
+These include the main Rockefeller Library, the historic John Hay Library and the Orwig Music Library, among others.

-Graduate students may also enroll in courses at Brown at no extra cost and often do research alongside Brown students through jointly sponsored projects such as the eMotive electric car, designing solar housing, exploring STEAM connections and climate change, and tackling a range of other real-world issues.
-Given Brown’s large graduate community, RISD grad students also appreciate the opportunity to expand their learning through the many lectures, symposia and cultural activities available at the university.
+Grad students may also enroll in courses at Brown at no extra cost and often do research alongside Brown students.
+RISD and Brown students co-design solar housing, explore STEAM connections and climate change, and tackle other real-world issues.
+RISD grad students also enjoy expanding their learning through lectures, symposia and cultural activities available at Brown.